Ljubiša Preletačević: 2017 presidential election

-Maksimović launched his campaign for the 2017 Serbian presidential election on 4 March 2017.
-He campaigns under his Preletačević persona with the political slogan "Samo jako!"
-(Go hard!).
-Saša Radulović, one of the Serbian parliamentary opposition leaders, supported his campaign, saying that his candidacy will contribute to the raise of the turnout in the first round of the elections, thus preventing the Prime Minister and ruling party presidential candidate Aleksandar Vučić from achieving more than 50 percent of the votes, and forcing the runoff; Maksimović also said that this is one of his main reasons for the candidacy.
+Preletačević launched his campaign for the 2017 Serbian presidential election on 4 March 2017.
+He campaigns under his Preletačević persona with the political slogan "Samo jako!" (lit.
+'Go hard!').
+Saša Radulović, one of the Serbian parliamentary opposition leaders, supported his campaign, saying that his candidacy will contribute to the raise of the turnout in the first round of the elections, thus preventing the Prime Minister and ruling party presidential candidate Aleksandar Vučić from achieving more than 50 percent of the votes, and forcing the runoff; Preletačević also said that this is one of his main reasons for the candidacy.

-On 11 March 2017, Maksimović announced that he collected 10,000 signatures of support needed for candidacy.
+On 11 March 2017, Preletačević announced that he collected 10,000 signatures of support needed for candidacy.
 On 13 March, national Electoral Commission officially declared his candidacy for the presidency.
 Despite running as a joke candidate, he finished the election in the third place, winning 326,055 or 9.44% of the votes cast.

 Platform

 The Beli platform was entirely humorous and tongue-in-cheek.
 Some prominent campaign promises included building a Serbian coastline and constructing hills in Pančevo so that residents could sled in the wintertime.
-He would tell voters that he would offer "three times as much" as the other candidates.
-He noted that he supported universal employment, increased pensions for all people, and endorsed "uniting" the Balkans to become a superpower.
+Preletačević told voters that he would offer "three times as much" as the other candidates and supported universal employment, increased pensions for all people, and endorsed "uniting" the Balkans to become a superpower.

-2018 local election
+2018 local elections

-In early 2018, Maksimović announced that he will participate at the March 2018 local election for the Assembly of the City of Belgrade with new group of supporter, leaving Sarmu probo nisi (a.k.a.
+In early 2018, Preletačević announced that he would participate at the March 2018 local election for the Assembly of the City of Belgrade with new group of supporter, leaving Sarmu probo nisi (a.k.a.
 "Beli - samo jako" movement).
 Subsequently, the movement dissociated itself from Maksimović.

-At the March 2018 local election, Maskimović participated with an electoral list named "Ljubiša Preletačević Beli - Zato što volimo Belovgrad".
-Electoral commission refused to approve his list without permission from a person whose name is used (although there was no person with that name at that moment).
-After that, it was reported that that same day Maksimović's cousin Ognjen Maksimović legally changed his name to "Ljubiša Preletačević Beli" and gave written permission for his name to be used on the electoral list.
-After that, electoral commission approved the list.
-Some political commentators and opponents criticized this unusually quick name changing procedure and accused Maksimović for secretly working for the ruling party.
-Luka Maksimović dismissed those accusations and said that his cousin already filed a request for name change two weeks earlier.
+In the March local elections, Preletačević participated with an electoral list named "Ljubiša Preletačević Beli: Zato što volimo Belovgrad".
+Although there was nobody with that name at that time, electoral commission refused to approve his list without permission from a person whose name is used.
+After that, it was reported that that same day Preletačević's cousin, Ognjen Maksimović, legally changed his name to "Ljubiša Preletačević Beli" and gave written permission for his name to be used on the electoral list.
+Afterwards, electoral commission approved the list.
+Some political commentators and opponents criticized this unusually quick name changing procedure and accused Preletačević for secretly working for the ruling party.
+Preletačević dismissed those accusations and said that his cousin already filed a request for name change two weeks earlier.

+Entertainment career

+In late 2025, Serbian singers who were given a chance to participate in Pesma za Evroviziju were announced.
+In the lineup of 24 artists, Preletačević was selected for PzE as a member of the group Kosmos Trip.
+Their song, "Sve je u redu" (lit.
+'Everything is Fine') was later released in early 2026.
+Kosmos Trip performed in the first semifinal of PzE on 24 February 2026, where they won their semifinal with 18 points and advanced to the final.
+They went on to rank eighth place in the final with 5 points total.